-The financial contributions from each partner are as follows:
+The financial contributions from each partner for 2020/21 are as follows:

-The set aside budget for 2020/21 has not been included within these figures as it had not been formally delegated.
+The unscheduled care budget for 2020/21 has not been included within these figures as it had not been formally delegated.
 However, NHS Orkney has since given an assurance that this will be delegated for financial year 2020/21.

-At a meeting with the partners, it was agreed that there should be a three-year savings target applied so as this would give the Orkney IJB a set figure to work towards over a three-year period.
+At a meeting with the partners, it was agreed that there should be a three-year savings target applied which would give the Orkney IJB a set figure to work towards over a three-year period.
 In total there is a savings target of £4.2 million to be achieved by the end of 2022/23 which is split as follows: